andersgs/irelr/README.md

     irelr:sim_rel(nancycats, k_vector = c(1.0, 0.0, 0.0))

 An extensive vignette is available with details on how to use the results from these two functions to reconstruct a pedigree.
+To access the vignette just type:

+    vignette(topic = 'use-irelr', package = 'irelr')

 # References